 When performing surgery to treat a deviated septum, known as a septoplasty, Dr. Babajanian uses modern, minimally invasive techniques to help patients have a speedy recovery.
-Patients often are put under general anesthesia for the procedure, but this can vary depending on individual needs.
-During surgery, which usually lasts less than two hours, Dr. Babajanian will cut out any bone or cartilage deformity, also known as spurs, in the middle wall inside of your nose, removing the blockage that causes your difficulty breathing through the nose.
+Patients generally are put under general anesthesia for the procedure, but this can vary depending on individual needs and extent of surgery.
+During surgery, which usually lasts less than one hour, Dr. Babajanian trims and recontours any bone or cartilage deformity, also known as spurs, in the middle wall inside of your nose, removing the blockage that causes your difficulty breathing through the nose.
 There are significant nuances to performing a good septoplasty which can only be attended to by an experienced Otolaryngologist.
 To get good results after septoplasty you need a good surgeon with expertise and experience in this type of surgery.

-Often, people are born with a deviated septum.
+Most commonly people are born with a deviated septum.
 Interestingly sometimes it happens during birth by passing through the birth canal and it goes unrecognized at birth.
 In these cases, it is likely that you will have obstructive symptoms like chronic nasal obstruction or audible nasal breathing from childhood.
-Other times, trauma can cause a deviated septum.
-It can stem from a broken nose, or a facial trauma, for example.
-So if you’re involved in a sport, such as martial arts, or football, where it’s possible that a hit to the nose could occur, do your best to wear protective gear for prevention.
+Other times, trauma such as nasal fracture can cause a deviated septum. if you are involved in a sport, such as martial arts, or football, where nose injuries can happen, do your best to wear protective gear for prevention.
 It is also important to take proper safety measures when doing daily activities like driving.
 Wear your seatbelt so, if an accident does happen, you are restrained and less likely to have facial trauma by impacting your face against the steering wheel or the windshield.

-Snoring and heavy breathing while sleeping are symptoms of a deviated septum.
+Snoring and heavy and noisy breathing while sleeping could be symptoms of a deviated septum.
 But even without these nighttime disturbances, you might exhibit some other issues that could also be signs of a deviated septum.
 These include:

-If you feel you may suffer from a deviated septum, contact Dr. Babajanian to discuss the options for treatment, which may include a surgery only in the event conservative and medical treatment for relief of nasal obstruction does not work.
+If you feel you may suffer from a deviated septum and its consequent symptoms, contact Dr. Babajanian to discuss the options for treatment, which may include a surgery only in the event conservative and medical treatment for relief of nasal obstruction does not work.

 Feel free to email us regarding any scheduling or general questions!